 - 1. Trigger the Outlet Sequence Setup dialog by doing either of the following: - Click the Outlets folder, and the Outlets page opens in the right pane.
-Click Sequence Setup.

-Click the PDU folder, and then the Setup button in the Outlet Sequence section.
+Click Sequence Setup. - Click the PDU folder, and then the Setup button in the Outlet Sequence section.

-Note: The PDU folder is named "my PX" by default.
+Note: The folder is named "my PX" by default.
 The name can be customized.
-See Naming the PDU (on page 97).